July 25, 2022

 To understand what lies ahead and what can happen, we can prepare several data sets and numbers for analysis: planned scope of work, budget, and resource plan.

 - The complexity factor of a project is a quantity that characterizes the total volume of all external artifacts of a project, multiplied by the complexity coefficient determined for each of the external artifacts.

 - The total risk associated with the schedule is a total value reflecting changes in the schedule in the project, considering the probability of their occurrence.
 For example, you can estimate how much time your project team will spend on sick leaves and how much time on vacations.
 You can estimate how long the supplier will delay the project delivery of equipment, which is always late with deliveries by at least three weeks.

 - The overall risk associated with a budget is the total value of all unforeseen expenses for a project, based on a budget plan for unforeseen expenses, considering the probability of their occurrence.
 For example, you can include compensation for unforeseen changes in labor costs, overhead costs, etc., arising during the work on the project.

-- The complexity of the project plan is the number of interrelations and interdependencies between the various works in the schedule, referred to the total number of all works in the schedule.
-It affects the time reserve that needs to be laid in the project to account for the shift in the timing of tasks that are unexpectedly “pushed” by the connections.
-Also, it is very difficult to add new people to a project with a large number of interconnections, for example, by reorganizing the business.
+- The complexity of the project plan is the number of interrelations and interdependencies between the various works in the schedule, referred to as the total number of all works in the schedule.
+It affects the time reserve that needs to be laid in the project to account for the shift in the timing of unexpected tasks “pushed” by the connections.
+Also, it is very difficult to add new people to a project with many interconnections, for example, by reorganizing the business.

 - The density of the project – the ratio of the total duration of all work in the schedule when they are executed in series to the sum of its own and the total reserve (reserve) of time for all planned works.
 The higher the density, the more difficult the project will be.
 Do not just perform on time—it will be harder to complete the project.